 Every year the organisers, the Restaurants Association of Singapore attempt to create and break a new world record.
 Last year they set up the longest dining table, which measured 120m with diners served sumptuous north and south Indian food.

-A fishing trawler specially constructed for the Seafood Mela and located in the heart of Little India hosted a month long Spice village featuring twelve South & North Indian restaurants.
+A fishing trawler was constructed for the Seafood Mela which was located in the heart of Little India. the trawler housed the Spice village featuring twelve South & North Indian restaurants for a month.
 Running alongside this was a heritage exhibition on the Indian Spice trade and Little India in Singapore.
 The entire food festival boasts an impressive agenda proving to be fun, informative and an adventure of gastronomic proportions.